-Whether you’re in high school, entering college as a freshman, or rounding out an advanced degree, these apps should be at the top of your back-to-school shopping list!
+Are you in high school?
+Maybe you are entering college as a freshman or going for an advanced degree?
+For every academic challenge, these apps should be at the top of your back-to-school shopping list!

-Thankfully, there are tons of websites and apps that can enhance your education rather than hinder it, and this collection of 20 apps and websites is full of ways to stay organized, motivated, productive and successful over the course of an entire day at school.
+Thankfully, there are tons of websites and apps that can enhance your education rather than hinder it.
+So this collection of twenty apps and websites is here to help you get through an entire day at school.

 Apps for Starting Your Day

 It can be a struggle to get anything done when you aren’t feeling motivated or well-rested.
 That’s where these apps come in.

 Let’s face it, getting enough sleep when you’re in school is hard!
 Between late-night study sessions and early morning classes, it can be impossible to get the amount of sleep you should.

 Make the waking up process as easy as possible to feel refreshed.
 That’s where SleepCycle comes in.
 There are a lot of effective alarm apps that make sure you’ll get up in the morning.
 But SleepCycle takes it one step further.

 Place your phone on the top corner of your mattress while you sleep.
 SleepCycle will monitor your sleeping patterns — only waking you when you are in a light sleep stage.
 SleepCycle ensures that you will always feel well-rested when you wake up, even if you fall short of sleep hours.